BSVogler/ArtusCardGameSolver/README.md

 # ArtusCardGameSolver
-"Artus Puzzle", "Affenspiel", "Hexenspiel", "Legespiel" solver written for my "Besondere Lernleistung"
+"Artus Puzzle", "Affenspiel", "Hexenspiel", "Legespiel" solver written for my "Facharbeit"

 ### Abstract
 Conversing worlds, media and problems in digital forms is a big part of computer science.
 Video games, animation, robotics kimbinatorik are some examples for such conversions.
 The most importsant parts of the application are shown.